arun-u-r/Urban-Resource-eCommerce-Market/README.md

 ## Introduction

-Welcome to Urban-Resource-eCommerce-Market,
+### Welcome to __Urban-Resource-eCommerce-Market__,

-Urban Resource is the all-in-one solution designed to enhance urban living through powerful and intuitive tools.
-This platform crafted with the MERN stack (MongoDB, Express, React, Node.js).
-This platform is designed to offer a seamless shopping experience with a modern interface and powerful backend capabilities for managing urban resources and services.
+- Urban Resource is the all-in-one solution designed to enhance urban living through powerful and intuitive tools.
+This platform crafted with the __MERN stack__ (MongoDB, Express, React, Node.js).
+-  This platform is designed to offer a seamless shopping experience with a modern user interface and powerful backend capabilities for managing urban resources and services.

 ## Project Structure